StillScripts/send-stack/README.md

 The SEND Stack is a modern, full-stack web application built using Bun.
 It provides a simple and efficient setup for managing Drizzle ORM, including database migrations and model boilerplate generation for both backend and frontend.

+*Note - The current setup relies on [Turso](https://turso.tech/) for some free Sqlite databases to use for dev, testing and prod.
+I've also explored using `bun:sqlite` but this won't play nice when it comes to hosting the site on Vercel.

 ## Getting Started

 To get started with the SEND Stack, follow these steps: